tuliosbhz/rcom/Projeto2/RCOMExperiments.md

     tux-sw5# end
     tux-sw5# show vlan id 50
 » How many broadcast domains are there?
 How can you conclude it from the logs?
+    - Broadcast domains are the devices connected in a Layer 2.
+So every device that has an interface connected to each other can find using ARP anyone with a broadcast command.

 ## EXPERIMENT 03
 ----------------